nelsoniu/vaccine_accessibility/data/data_source.md

 ### North Ireland

-1. The list of vaccination sites: [Link](http://www.healthandcareni.net/pharmacy_rota/Covid_Vaccination_Pharmacies.html).
+1. The list of vaccination sites is from Health and Social Care Northern Ireland (HSCNI): [Link](http://www.healthandcareni.net/pharmacy_rota/Covid_Vaccination_Pharmacies.html).

-2. Ghe vaccination rate is from Health and Social Care Norther Ireland (HSCNI): [Link](https://covid-19.hscni.net/ni-covid-19-vaccinations-dashboard/).
+2. The vaccination rate is from HSCNI: [Link](https://covid-19.hscni.net/ni-covid-19-vaccinations-dashboard/).

 ---